ahesford/xbps-multilib/README.md

     ${XBPS_MULTILIB_ROOT}/${XBPS_ARCH}

 Set the variable `$XBPS_MULTILIB_ROOT` to any desired directory.
-If the variable is unset, a default of `/usr` is assumed; this yields multilib roots such as, *e.g.*, `/usr/i686`.
+If the variable is unset, a default of `/multilib` is assumed if that directory exists; otherwise, `/usr` will be used as the root, yielding multilib trees such as, *e.g.*, `/usr/i686`.

 > The multilib arrangement supported by this script relies on symlinking